Recently I created a poll on Facebook asking a question about hindrances to our daily bible devotional time.

 - Consistency in the Word was easier for me because I had a set plan

 - I had a better understanding of the scriptures on that topic because I spent a whole month studying them

 - I began to flourish because I was getting intentional about the areas I wanted to see growth in

-If you are looking for the same results, I encourage you to head on over and grab your FREE Monthly Bible Reading Plan!
+If you are looking for the same results, I encourage you to head on over and grab this limited-time offer on 12 Monthly Bible Reading Plans today!